The Ukukus, a group of traditional Andean dancers, embark on a yearly pilgrimage between sacred mountains. Read this firsthand account.

-Will I gather the strength to embark on this adventure with Ukuku, the man-bears?
+Will I gather the strength to embark on this adventure with the Ukukus, the man-bears who embody the spirit of the Andean speckled bear in dress, dance and action?

 The sacred pilgrimage begins

-In the morning ukukus come down from the mountain, and the first timers have their initiation ceremony.
-I photograph the event and skip most of the Catholic part of the fiesta, I need to rest a bit before we start the pilgrimage across the mountains, towards apu Ocongate, the sacred mountain.
+In the morning the Ukukus come down from the mountain, and the first timers have their initiation ceremony.
+I photograph the event and skip most of the Catholic part of the fiesta, I need to rest a bit before we start the pilgrimage across the mountains, towards Apu Ocongate, the sacred mountain.
 We leave in the midday sun.

 Click, click, click, I satisfy my greed, until the sun hides behind the mountain I have my visual feast and then eat crisp grilled alpaca, and then catch an hour of sleep.
 We leave before the moon rises to continue marching all night until exhaustion delivers hallucinations under the full moonlight.
 And when this crazy descent ends, we will pay homage to Father Sun.